MahdiTheGreat/AI_101/README.md

-# Data-mining-101
+# AI-101
-Introduction to various techniques in data mining
+Introduction to various techniques in AI and data mining